stefanstranger/AIPAS/README.md

 ```
 ## Changes and versioning

-Modules in this repository will use the [semantic versioning](http://semver.org/) model to declare breaking changes from v1.0.0.
+Releases in this repository will use the [semantic versioning](http://semver.org/) model to declare breaking changes from v1.0.0.
 Prior to v1.0.0, breaking changes may be introduced in minor (0.x.0) version increments.
-For a list of module changes please see the [change log](CHANGELOG.md).
+For a list of release changes please see the [change log](CHANGELOG.md).

 ## Maintainers